Dights Falls: Colonial discovery

+Use as a power source

 In 1839, John Dight, a flour miller previously based in Campell Town, New South Wales, purchased a block of land next to the falls and in 1841, built a water-powered mill there.
 He built a small weir on the natural bar of basalt boulders to regulate water for the water wheel.
 The property changed hands several times over the decades until the mill was destroyed by fire in the early 1900s.
-The site remains one of Melbourne's oldest and most significant industrial sites.
+The site remains one of Melbourne's oldest and most significant industrial sites; and, As of 1999, consisted of the remains of the head race, tail race, turbine house, retaining wall, and weir.

 The weir was upgraded in 1895 for the Melbourne Flour Milling Company, which had acquired the former Yarra Falls Roller Mill, which were the largest capacity water-power system in Victoria at the time of construction, and technically Victoria's first hydro-electric plant.
 It underwent reconstruction work in 1918, 1940, and 1967, following damaging floods.

-At the instigation of William Guilfoyle, director of the Botanic Gardens, the Dight's Falls Pumping Station was built and opened in 1891 under the direction of William Thwaites, located just below the weir on the opposite side of the Yarra to avoid competition with the privately owned mill.
-The Dight's Falls Pumping Scheme supplied much-needed fresh water to the Alexandra Gardens and Royal Botanic Gardens in the Domain Parklands, and from 1893 was used by the Melbourne Hydraulic Power Company for lifts in the City centre, enabling the early construction of Melbourne's distinctive tall buildings.
-With the eventual transition to mains water at the Gardens and electric lifts in City buildings, the Pumping Station was decommissioned and demolished in 1964.
+At the instigation of William Guilfoyle, director of the Royal Botanic Gardens, the Dight's Falls Pumping Station was built and opened in 1891 under the direction of William Thwaites.
+The pumping station was located just below the weir on the opposite side of the Yarra to avoid competition with the privately owned mill.
+The Dight's Falls Pumping Scheme supplied much-needed fresh water to the Alexandra Gardens and Royal Botanic Gardens in the Domain Parklands.
+The Dights Falls Scheme was the Garden's primary source of fresh water from the 1890s to the 1930s and was key in ensuring the survival of the Gardens when other sources proved unreliable.

+From 1893, water from the scheme was used by the Melbourne Hydraulic Power Company to power lifts in the city centre, enabling the early construction of Melbourne's distinctive tall buildings.
+The former mill was added to the Victorian Heritage Register on 20 August 1982 in recognition of its social, historical, archaeological, scientific and technical significance.

+Modern history

+With the eventual transition to mains water at the Gardens and electric lifts in City buildings, the pumping station was decommissioned and demolished in 1964.

 In 1993, Melbourne Water recognised that the weir was a major obstacle to fish migration up the Yarra River, and installed a fish ladder.
 Subsequent research found it "is not functioning adequately and will require modifications to improve its efficiency and effectiveness".
-Melbourne Water undertook works from the end of 2010 to replace the weir and construct a new fishway to address this issue.
-Work was completed in 2012.
+To address the issue, between 2010 and 2012, Melbourne Water replaced the weir and constructed a new fishway.